 In most cases, public school teachers in Indiana teachers must be licensed.
 School districts can request the Department of Education to grant an Emergency Permit if the school is experiencing difficulty in filling a specific content area.
 Individuals who receive an emergency permit must have a bachelor’s degree and commit to working towards licensure.
 IC 20-24-6-5 allows no more than 10% of a charter school’s teachers to be unlicensed.
 Unlicensed charter teachers must be in the process of obtaining their license or hold a Bachelor’s degree in the content area they teach.

 No. Public schools have two sources of funding: state and local money.
 The money that follows the student in the choice scholarship program is state money.
 All the local tax dollars stay with the traditional public school district, regardless of how many children go to school there.
 When students leave to attend another school, the local district gets all the local money, but they are educating fewer kids.
 This means the public school actually gets more money per child.
 Money is NOT being taken from the local districts' budgets.
 In fact, savings from the program are re-distributed to the traditional public school districts throughout the state.

 If parents are satisfied with the education they are receiving in a public school, they won't leave.
 We need to stop selling our public schools short by assuming everyone will leave if given the chance.

-Nearly $8 billion or 53% of the State Budget goes towards K-12 education.
-The state budget passed during the 2015 legislative session provided an unprecedented increase of $470 million for K-12 public schools.
-Additionally, 41% of local property tax dollars that are collected fund traditional public schools.
+Nearly $8 billion which is more than 50% of the State Budget goes towards K-12 education.
+The state budget passed during the 2019 legislative session provided an unprecedented increase of $763 million in new money for K-12 schools.
+Additionally, 42% of local property tax dollars that are collected fund traditional public schools.
 According to the most recent Dollars to the Classroom Report, only 58 cents for every dollar we spend on education makes it into the classroom and the remaining 42 cents is put towards non-instructional expenses.